Breaking the Silence About Verbal Abuse

 - An "empty shell"—the victim eventually loses self-esteem because she has been beaten down so much emotionally that she blames herself for the abuse.
 She becomes so convinced that she's worthless that she believes that no one else could want her.
 They stay in abusive situations because they believe they have nowhere else to go.

 There is a way out!
 The first step is recognizing that you are being abused and that it is not your fault and you can't change your partner's treatment towards you.
 In order for him to change, he needs to recognize his behavior and that it is wrong.
 If they are unwilling to seek help or acknowledge the abuse, you need to remove yourself from the situation.
-I know it's easier said than done so "proceed with caution".
+I know it's easier said than done so "proceed with caution" and get legal help from Family Law Solicitors in Liverpool.
 Find a shelter or move in with safe friends or family.
 Remaining in contact with the abuser will throw you back into the shame spiral and keep you from moving forward to recovery.